 4. Favor reminder

-Need a favor from a client, like a testimonial or feedback?
+Need a favor from a client, like a review or feedback?
 This type of email is all about being polite and expressing gratitude.
 A friendly tone can make them more likely to respond positively.

 Keep it brief and make it easy for them to act by including a link or instructions.
+Here's an example of how to gently repeat a request for a client testimonial:

 Subject line: Quick Reminder: Testimonial for [your business]